hudmol/aspace_rms/README.md

 ## How to use it

-### RMS Import Date
+### RMS Import Stamp

-Resource Component (Archival Object) records have a new field 'RMS Import Date' (rms_import_date).
-A date in this field indicates the day that the record was imported from Records Management.
+Resource Component (Archival Object) records have a new field 'RMS Import Stamp' (rms_import_stamp).
+A value in this field is used to identify a batch of imported records.
+The importer sets the value to today's date (YYYY-MM-DD).
+This value is indexed.